GrowthTech2023/GhostMe/docs.postme.md

 Relevance: Send notifications only for user-relevant events.
 Avoid spamming users.
 Timeliness: Deliver notifications as soon as possible after the related event occurs.
 Personalization: Use usernames and other details to make notifications feel more personalized.

-## Let me know if you need any other details explained in more depth!
-I can provide code snippets, architectural diagrams, or other supporting specifics for this or any other section.

 ## 5. Integrations